tydaeus/notes/git/git-submodules.md

 * `git submodule update --init`
 * `git submodule update --init --recursive` - will also recursively retrieve files for nested submodules

+Submodule **configuration cannot be updated** until submodules have been populated.

 Use `git clone` with the `--recurse-submodules` command to automatically retrieve submodule files at clone time (recursing into nested submodules, etc.).

 ## Submodule Status